Talk Dialect White Paper

 Why It Matters

-Talk Dialect ensures the languages of our ancestors don’t just survive in books, but live in voices, online and onchain.
+Talk Dialect ensures the languages of our ancestors don’t just survive in books, but live in real people in real time in real life.
+Not just as voices, online and onchain.

 Join us.
 Add your family’s words and sayings.